Skip to main content

 Logging

-For SSR Version 5.5.2 an LDAP log category has been added to allow you to change the LDAP log level.
+The LDAP log category allows you to change the LDAP log level.

 admin@test1.RTR_EAST_CONDUCTOR# set log level category ldap